-The Government's solution: asymmetric regional exhaustion
+The solution in the SI: asymmetric regional exhaustion

 Harmonised IP rights - A bit of history on exhaustion

-Exhaustion of rights has been written into various of the UK's statutes following the implementation of the relevant harmonising Directive.
+Exhaustion of rights has been written into various of the UK's statutes following the implementation of the relevant EU harmonising Directive.
 For example:

 Some years later, the Court held that article 4 of the Copyright Directive (the distribution right) also precluded Member States from retaining international exhaustion (Laserdisken v Kulturministeriet, Case C-479/04).